kmstout32/HarryPotterBroomProject/README.md

 Java, Eclipse

 # Lessons Learned
 This program has taught me how to properly add and remove items to a text.file.
-T
+I initially had issues properly reading the file into the program, until I realized I needed to use if statements for the program to figure out where each jet belongs.
+I also learned how to properly put a method call inside of a while loop, which I had originally thought that a while loop was only used within a method.
+Overall, I had fun throughout the creation of the program, as I was able to use a little bit of creativity.
+I will definitely be making attempts to enhance the prrogram for the users to interact with it more.